-- 1. One term limit to have transcript(s) and test scores on file - 2.
-Temporary, Conditional, and Unconditional Admission - 3.
-Availability of faculty for academic advising - 4.
-Petition for transfer credit once unconditionally admitted - 5.
-Class attendance - 6.
-Drop and Withdrawal procedures; deadlines and consequences - 7.
-Petition for an incomplete grade - 8.
-Student participation in course and program evaluation - 9.
-Comprehensive Examination Requirements
+ITEMS TO BE DISC ADMI ISSION S STATUS: to have transcript(s) and test scores on file nditional, and Unconditional Admission TYPE DAT E INITIALS aculty for academic advising 100000000000000000000000000000000000000 nditiona 4.
+Petition for trai ondition 5.
+Class attendan Tes st Scores drawal procedures; deadlines and consequenc es 7.
+Petition for an The state of the s pation in course and program evaluation Examination Requirements